-extends past is the area of an object that the edge of a page to compensate in the output process. tool is used to select or other objects. image that h 2 is a special kind of raster image that has only two possible color values, black or white.
-7. The tool can be used to select the image contained within a specific frame when the frame is part of a group. dimensions c rectangle, re defines the outermost of an object; it is always a gardless of the object's specific panel can be used to x shapes by combining multiple shape. can be used to of anchor po are based on the concept ints and their defining control access a frame tool is active. 's content when the Selection handles.
-5. The is context sensitive, reflecting different options depending on what is selected in the document. primary colors used in process- 1.
-Briefly explain n the difference between a vector gr aphic and a raster ima age.
-2. Briefly explain n how resolution affects a page laid out in InDesign.
+- 6. The tool is used to select entire frames or other objects. - 7.
+The tool can be used to select the image contained within a specific frame when the frame is part of a group. - 8.
+The \\\\\ panel can be used to create complex shapes by combining multiple objects. - 9.
+The \\\\\ can be used to access a frame's content when the Selection tool is active. - 10.
+The \\\\\\ is context sensitive, reflecting different options depending on what is selected in the document. - 1.
+Briefly explain the difference between a vector graphic and a raster image.

+2. Briefly explain how resolution affects a page laid out in InDesign.